 Watch our plastic Additive Manufacturing (AM) video to see the step by step process:

-Plastic AM Materials
+Plastic Additive Manufacturing (AM) Materials

-Plastic AM Machines
+Plastic Additive Manufacturing (AM) Machines

-Plastic AM Finishes
+Plastic Additive Manufacturing (AM) Finishes

-Our skilled model makers ensure every last detail is taken care of, offering a range of finishing options from the application of a single colour to a fully painted exhibition standard finish.
+Our skilled model makers ensure every detail is taken care of, offering a range of finishing options from the application of a single colour to a fully painted exhibition standard finish.
 With an in-house Vibro Polishing machine, together with our ability to provide plated parts or include mechanical components, inserts or screw threads, we can produce models that are comparable to the final manufactured item.